Become a changemaker for sustainability

 The Learning Journey consists of two parallel tracks that complement the real-world sustainability challenge you will be working on in your team of 4-6 students.

-In the first track, you will learn about systemic design, a combination of systems thinking and human-centered design that helps find solutions to complex sustainability problems.
-You will learn how to think in systems, assess the impact of proposed measures, prototype ideas, and test solutions.
+In the first track, you will learn about Systemic Design, a method combining Systems Thinking and Human-Centered Design to understand and tackle complex sustainability problems.
+You will learn how to think in systems, thoroughly understand stakeholder needs and pain-points, assess the impact of proposed interventions, and prototype ideas.

-The second track addresses your own development as an individual and as part of the team.
-Here, you will engage in topics such as collaboration and feedback, personal values and resilience, or non-hierarchical teamwork.
+The second track addresses your personal development and growth as an individual and as part of the rootlinks team.
+Here, you will engage in topics such as communication, personal values and resilience, or non-hierarchical teamwork.

-The time commitment is 8 hours per week from 8 March to 25 June 2021.
-This includes the Learning Journey and your work on the Challenge.
-In addition, there will be a kick-off weekend and a final presentation day.
+The time commitment is 8 hours per week from 5th October to 22nd December 2021.
+This includes the weeklinks and your individual work on the Challenge within your team.
+In addition, there will be a kick-off weekend at a holiday house in Schönenberg ZH and a Glühwein evening to conclude our time together.

-Throughout the 16 weeks of the programme, we will meet every Wednesday all together for our weeklinks.
-Starting at 5:30 pm, all teams get together to learn, work on their Challenges, exchange and socialise.
-After an input, workshop or talk about topics from the rootlinks Learning Journey, you will have time to apply the new methods and ideas in your team, ask questions to the experts present, or discuss with your coach.
-Following around three hours of work, we will (virtually) have food and drinks together and enjoy the rest of the evening.
+Throughout the 12 weeks of the programme, we will meet every Wednesday at 6 p.m. for the weeklinks.
+After an input, workshop or talk, you will have time to apply the learnings in your team, ask the speakers questions, or discuss with your coach until around 8:30 p.m.
+After that, we’ll enjoy the rest of the evening together with some food and drinks provided by us.

 Here is an overview of the important dates again:

-weeklinks (weekly meeting): every Wednesday from 10 March to 23 June, 5:30 to 8:30 pm with food and drinks afterwards
+Weeklinks (weekly meeting at Student Project House in Zürich): every Wednesday from 5th October to 22nd December 2021, 6 p.m. to 8:30 p.m. with food and drinks afterwards

 To make sure that you and your team can take the most out of the rootlinks Learning Journey, we ask you to keep all these dates free in your calendar!